-Section 3.
+Section 2.
 Employee Human Resource Policies

-A. The County and the Union agree that all issues not specifically addressed in this Agreement shall be governed by the most recent Santa Fe County Human Resources Handbook ("HR Handbook").
+A. The County and the Union agree that all issues not specifically addressed in this Agreement shall be governed by the Santa Fe County Human Resources Handbook ("HR Handbook") in effect at the time of the events which give rise to an issue.
 In the event of an irreconcilable conflict between any provision of this Agreement and the HR Handbook, the Agreement shall control with respect to bargaining unit members.

 ARTICLE 2.
-NON- DISCRIMINATION AND FAIR TREATMENT
+NON- DISCRIMINATION, FAIR TREATMENT AND EQUAL EMPLOYMENT OPPORTUNITY